The Universe expansion and Energy problems: The limits of Quantum theory

 \subsection{The De Broglie Wavelength}

 {The early $20^{th}$ century was marked by three fundamental discoveries: the photon by Einstein, the Planck constant and the Bohr model for the hydrogen atom.
 The Quantum period has begun.
 The quantized nature of light as well as of energy levels was clearly proved.
 Contemporaneously, many experiments and facts have shown that matter has also some wavy nature.
-The success of some new notions, the partial success of some others and the contestable success of special relativity theory led De Broglie to translate the notion of wavelength from electromagnetism to matter particles and bodies.
+The success of some new notions and the partial success of some others led De Broglie to translate the notion of wavelength from electromagnetism to matter particles and bodies.
 He then defined the wavelength of a particle as

 where $p$ is the relativistic momentum of the particle and $h$ is the Planck's constant.
 This was a practical and useful approximation for analyzing the energy, momentum and speed of particles.
 Nevertheless, this notion, joined to relativistic formulas, on one hand, and to the Bohr model, on the other hand, leads to some obvious contradictions.
 The wavy nature of matter has to be explained more generally and more precisely.\\